News & Updates

 - All in-person NJSAP outings, meetings, and trainings will be cancelled until further notice.
 For coronavirus safety tips, resources from The Arc of New Jersey can be found here.

-The New Jersey Self-Advocacy Project was established in 1983 in to challenge individuals with intellectual and developmental disabilities to become involved in events, legislative policies, and issues that positively affect their lives or lives of others with disabilities.
+The New Jersey Self-Advocacy Project (NJSAP) was established in 1983 in to challenge individuals with intellectual and developmental disabilities to become involved in events, legislative policies, and issues that affect their lives or lives of others with disabilities.

 The Self Advocate: A bi-annual newsletter produced the New Jersey Self Advocacy Project (NJSAP) team.
 The Self Advocate contains registration information for two major events hosted by the New Jersey Statewide Self Advocacy Network: the Fall Conference and the Spring Into Action Luncheon.
-The publication also contains information about monthly meetings, training and educational opportunities, as well as, legislative advocacy efforts.
+The publication also contains information about monthly meetings, training and educational opportunities, as well as legislative advocacy efforts.